The Go-Giver by Bob Burg and John David Mann teaches readers that the best way of becoming successful -and taking- is to give.

 They might not directly buy from you, but they have your best interest in mind because you have theirs.

 These people will always refer to you when they’re looking for someone selling your services.

 Contrary to The 7 Habits of Highly Effective People, the authors recommend you forget about win-win.
 Make your win 100% about the other person instead.

 Burg & Mann say you need not to worry about your interests, because your interests will always be taken care of when you put others first.
 That’s what someone would call “enlightened self interest”.

-My note: I can’t fully agree here.
+I can’t fully agree here.
 There are some people who will take and walk away, or try to cheat you.
 And you might better off recognizing these people before you give and give.

 The Law of Authenticity